-Mexico’s new government is giving priority to human rights to water and sanitation in it’s new water law.
-The National Water Program (PNH) 2019-2024 is the guiding document of the water policy in Mexico, and is a special program derived from the National Development Plan (PND) and the Sectorial Program of the Environment (PROMARNAT).
-It reflects the objectives, strategies and lines of action for future public policies.
+Mexico’s new government is giving priority to human rights to water and sanitation in the new National Development Plan.
+The National Water Program (PNH) 2019-2024 is the guiding document of the water policy in Mexico, and is a special program derived from the National Development Plan (PND) It reflects the objectives, strategies and lines of action for future public policies.

 CONAGUA has invited WaterLex to advise on the new water legislation in Mexico, including el Programa Nacional Hídrico (PNH) and el Plan Nacional de Desarrollo (PND), and to develop indicators that will be used to monitor the realisation of SDG 6 and the human rights to water and sanitation.